Updated: Nov 5, 2021

 Visit the Resource section of our website to learn more about Assistive Technology!

-How does Assistive Technology help during distance learning?
+How does Assistive Technology help during virtual learning?

-With almost all academic content being provided in a virtual classroom, it is critical that students with disabilities have the assistive technology tools that they need.
+During the recent pandemic, almost all academic content was provided in a virtual classroom.
+Therefore, it was critical that students with disabilities have the assistive technology tools that they need.
+While some students may be back in school for in person learning, others are still learning virtually.
+Many school systems across the country are discussing the use of virtual classrooms in the future as a way to deliver instruction during inclement weather or other emergency situations.
+Virtual learning may well be a part of your child's life to some extent in the future.
 While thinking of assistive technology in a virtual classroom, online tools and software are the first supports that come to mind.
 For instance, spell check, Grammarly, text to speech services, audio text and others help a student write and read on a computer.

 But let’s not limit our students to tools on the computer.
 Assistive Technology devices come in many forms.
 Some students benefit from other assistive technology such as manipulatives, fidget devices, pencil grips, or special seating.
 If your child needs math manipulatives to help them in math class or a pad for their chair to help with sensory needs teachers can provide these devices to their students.
 It is possible to ask your school team to pick up these devices for use at home.
 We have had clients successfully receive computer monitors, multi-sensory learning tools, and more from their schools.
 You may also want to seek out Assistive Technology services, such as training in the tools and devices that your child may need to use.
 Now that parents are in the front lines of education, it is imperative that they understand how to use the technology provided to students.